karimbaidar/Spring-Boot-React-PostGRE/README.md

 - The React contains the Front-end API connnection end-points for the back-end.
 - There is no Redux or statement management used in React.
 - You can further modify to add redux to the project.
+- You can also further modify the Java (Spring Boot) to add Spring Security Plugin for token authorization (Enhanced Security) between Front-End and Back-End.

 ## Vulnerabilities
 - If you find any vulnerabilities, feel free to contact me at karimbaidar@yahoo.com